 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that acknowledgment by team members about your contributions matters to you.
 I agree it’s important that everyone recognizes and values the work of everyone else.
 To do this, I’d like to ask each of you to write out at least 3 bullet points about the work you contribute and how it impacts the team, our products or services, and the organization.
 I’ll collect these and remove the names, then as a team, we’ll read them out and guess who they belong to.
-I will take the liberty of enhancing or modifying if I feel that you haven’t adequately stated your contribution.
+I’ll take the liberty of enhancing or modifying if I feel that you haven’t adequately stated your contribution.
 Please have these to me by [date]."

 15. I am committed to the success of my team.